 “Healthcare Costs for Office Based Benign Prostatic Hyperplasia Therapies”

-The American Urological Association’s podium presentation titled “Healthcare Costs for Office Based Benign Prostatic Hyperplasia Therapies” was presented by Craig Smith, MD, FAAP, FACS, DuPage Medical Group and co-authored by Robert G. Pugach MD, Medical Director, Pacific Coast Urology Medical Center.
+The American Urological Association’s podium presentation titled “Healthcare Costs for Office Based Benign Prostatic Hyperplasia Therapies” was presented by Craig Smith, MD, FAAP, FACS, DuPage Medical Group and co-authored by Robert G. Pugach MD, Medical Director, West Coast Urology.
 The presentation compared the costs of HE-TUMT, TUNA and PUL to both providers and patients.
 Learn more